sabomichal/akka-java-springfactory/README.md

 akka-java-springfactory
 =======================
 Akka Spring integration for Java with additional spring factories for actor creation with ease.
+This approach is based on the original approach by Typesafe found here http://typesafe.com/activator/template/akka-java-spring.

 * provides factory method for actor system creation as a spring singleton bean
 * provides factory method for actor creation as a spring prototype bean